 Fuel system diagnostics

-The fuel pump is located in the fuel tank and is mounted on the fuel sensor assembly.
-The fuel pump remains on while the engine is being started or running or the ECM is receiving control pulses from the crankshaft position sensor.
-If no control pulses are present, the ECM will shut off the fuel pump two seconds after the ignition is turned on or two seconds after the engine is stopped.
-The fuel pump supplies fuel to the fuel rail and to the fuel injectors, the fuel pump assembly maintains the pressure in the fuel system in the range from 401 to 418 kPa (58 to 61 psi inch).
+The fuel pump is located in the fuel tank and is mounted on the fuel sender assembly.
+The fuel pump remains on as long as the engine is cranked or running or the ECM receives reference pulses from the crankshaft position sensor.
+If there are no reference pulses, the ECM will turn off the fuel pump two seconds after the ignition is turned on or two seconds after the engine is stopped.
+The fuel pump delivers fuel to the fuel rail and to the fuel injectors, the fuel pump assembly maintains fuel system pressure in the range of 401 to 418 kPa (from 58 to 61 psi).
 Excess fuel is returned to the fuel tank.

-Attention!
+Caution!
 The fuel system is under pressure.
-Depressurize the fuel supply system before disconnecting fuel lines to prevent fuel spillage and burns.
+Before disconnecting the fuel lines, relieve the pressure in the fuel supply system to avoid fuel spillage and burns.

-Attention!
-Do not pinch or kink nylon fuel lines to avoid fuel leakage and related fires and injury.
+Caution: Do not pinch or kink nylon fuel lines to avoid fuel leakage and possible fires or injuries.

 Relieving pressure in the fuel supply system